 Several factors contribute to fever in cancer patients.
 These can be broadly classified into two categories: fever as a direct symptom of cancer and fever as an indirect result of cancer treatments.

 Distinguishing between fever as a symptom of the underlying cancer and fever as a side effect of cancer treatment is crucial for proper management.
-While fever caused by the cancer itself may indicate disease progression or an immune system response to tumor cells, fever resulting from treatment often reflects the bodys reaction to therapeutic agents or the breakdown of cancer cells.
+While fever caused by cancer itself may indicate disease progression or immune system response to tumour cells, fever resulting from treatment often reflects the body's reaction to therapeutic agents or the breakdown of cancer cells.

 Infections remain the most common cause of fever in cancer patients, particularly among those receiving chemotherapy.
 This is due to chemotherapy's effect of reducing white blood cell counts, impairing the immune system's ability to fight infections.